Introduction to Kata Seisan | GKR Karate

 • Introduction to Kata Seisan

 Seisan is introduced to GKR students at Sandan (3rd dan) along with Sochin.
 It is perhaps the slowest (by way of timing) kata practiced in GKR’s curriculum.
-It is a strong kata that predominantly uses Sanchin dachi in combat, utilizing what appears to be many open hand strikes and strikes, yet are often seizing and grabbing techniques.
+It is a strong kata that predominantly uses Sanchin dachi in combat, utilising many open hand strikes which are often seizing and grabbing techniques.

 Seisan (along with Sanseryu) is a member of the Sanchin family of kata – note that the term ‘San’ (meaning three) appears in the name of each of these kata.
-GKR Nidan kata, Shisochin is also a member of the Sanchin family however it does not have the term ‘San’ in its name.
 Each kata hailing from the Sanchin family are easily recognised by their opening sequence of three forward steps in Sanchin dachi.

 While the original kata (Sanchin) executes this opening sequence with absolute tension and intensity, the kata that have spawned from Sanchin execute the opening sequence with much less physical exertion.
 Additionally, these kata are far more complex in their use of techniques, angles and embusen (performance line).
 Each kata takes Sanchin’s opening sequence to not only pay homage to the original kata but to quickly illustrate that the kata uses many of the same senjutsu (combat philosophies).
 Just two of these include: